Documentation Index Fetch the complete documentation index at: https://docs.mcp-agent.com/llms.txt

 from mcp_agent.app import MCPApp

-from mcp_agent.workflows import Workflow, WorkflowResult
+from mcp_agent.executor.workflow import Workflow, WorkflowResult

 @app.workflow